System

 Manual mode is generally used for emergency situations.
 It is recommended that it should by operated by professional maintenance and debugging personnel.
 It includes: Stop charging and discharging, Forced charging, and Forced discharging.
 This mode will automatically exit after running for 6h.

-Method: Select the to-be-set device, select Manual Mode, and then set as needed.
+Method: Select Manual Mode, and then set as needed.

 # Peak-shaving Mode